 The Company has a standby letter of credit at a bank that is used as a security deposit in connection with the lease for the Company's Daly City, California office.
-In the event of default on this lease, the landlord would, as of March 31, 2007, be eligible to draw against this letter of credit up to a maximum of \$0.75 million.
+In the event of default on this lease, the landlord would, as of June 30, 2007, be eligible to draw against this letter of credit up to a maximum of \$0.75 million.
 The letter of credit will remain in effect in the amount of \$0.75 million throughout the remaining lease period, which extends to September 2014.
-As of March 31, 2007, the Company was not in default under the terms of the lease.
+As of June 30, 2007, the Company was not in default under the terms of the lease.

 The Company, through a third party, provides lease financing options to its customers, including end users and, on a limited basis, resellers.
 During the terms of these leases, which are generally three years, the Company remains liable for any unpaid principal balance upon default by the customer, but such liability is limited in the aggregate based on a percentage of initial amounts funded or, in certain cases, amounts of unpaid balances.
-At March 31, 2007, and December 31, 2006, Avid's maximum recourse exposure totaled approximately \$9.9 million and \$11.0 million, respectively.
+At June 30, 2007 and December 31, 2006, Avid's maximum recourse exposure totaled approximately \$9.4 million and \$11.0 million, respectively.
 The Company records revenues from these transactions upon the shipment of products, provided that all other revenue recognition criteria, including collectibility being reasonably assured, are met.
 Because the Company has been providing these financing options to its customers for many years, the Company has a substantial history of collecting under these arrangements without providing significant refunds or concessions to the end user, reseller or financing party.
 To date, the payment default rate has consistently been between 2% and 4% per year of the original funded amount.
-This low default rate results from the diligence of the third-party leasing company in screening applicants and in collecting amounts due, and because Avid actively monitors its exposures under the financing program and participates in the approval process for any lessees outside of agreed-upon credit-worthiness metrics.
+This low default rate results because the third-party leasing company diligently screens applicants and collects amounts due, and because Avid actively monitors its exposures under the financing program and participates in the approval process for any lessees outside of agreed-upon credit-worthiness metrics.
 The Company maintains a reserve for estimated losses under this recourse lease program based on the historical default rates applied to the funded amount outstanding at period end.
-At March 31, 2007, and December 31, 2006, the Company's accrual for estimated losses was \$1.3 million and \$1.5 million, respectively.
+At June 30, 2007 and December 31, 2006, the Company's accrual for estimated losses was \$1.1 million and \$1.5 million, respectively.